ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 The fields in the payload header are set as follows.
 The F bit MUST be equal to 0 if the F bit of each aggregated NAL unit is equal to zero; otherwise, it MUST be equal to 1.
 The NUT field MUST be equal to 56.
 The value of NLI MUST be equal to the lowest value of NLI of all the aggregated NAL units.
 The value of TID MUST be the lowest value of TID of all the aggregated NAL units.

 All ACL NAL units in an aggregation packet have the same TID value since they belong to the same access unit.
-However, the packet may contain non-ACL NAL units for which the TID value in the NAL unit header may be different than the TID value of the ACL NAL units in the same AP.
+However, the packet MAY contain non-ACL NAL units for which the TID value in the NAL unit header MAY be different than the TID value of the ACL NAL units in the same AP.

 The v3c-tile-id field, when present, specifies the 16-bit tile identifier for all ACL NAL units in the AP.
 If v3c-tile-id-pres is equal to 1, the v3c-tile-id field MUST be present.
 Otherwise, the v3c-tile-id field MUST NOT be present.